JBEI/edd/jbei/README.md

 ## Set up a Python 2 environment to run this code
 ### Mac OSX

+El Capitan: these directions haven't been updated for El Capitan.
+Unfortunately, they won't presently work on El Capitan, but will hopefully be updated soon.
+El Capitan related issues also affect the install process for the EDD Python development environment, and should also be documented there.

 #### Install basic development tools needed to support the scripts.